There is a rhyme in English that goes like this:

 However, here in the Netherlands, it’s not just the girls full of sugar and all things nice… it’s boys too.
 Or at least that is the impression I get when I look at typical Dutch breakfast and lunch tables or restaurant choices for kids here.

-For some reason I still don’t get after more than a decade here, the Dutch give their children sprinkles and chocolate flakes on bread for breakfast or (maybe even and) lunch.
+For some reason I still don’t get even after living here for so many years, the Dutch give their children sprinkles and chocolate flakes on bread for breakfast or (maybe even and) lunch.
 Sugar on bread in essence.
 And not occasionally or as in a once-a-year-treat-because-it’s-your-birthday kind of way.
 Daily.
 As in every day.

 |Kid’s Menu from The Three Tuns Pub in Reading,